top of page

 LiteHouse Ready pre-listing inspections logo

-All of our Pre-Listing Inspections include custom made floor plans, at no extra charge!
+All of our pre-listing home inspections in Cincinnati & Dayton, Ohio, include custom-made floor plans, at no extra charge!

 These are great to pass along to your buyers and to use in your listing photos!